Tipoca/scaml/docs/LANGUAGE.md

 SCaml does not validate the form of strings for now.

-## Comparable, Pushable, Serializable

-SCaml does not check any of these properties for now.

 ## Self

 `Contract.self` returns the contract of the code itself.
 It has a type `'a contract`